 Installing a hidden camera in your home?
 Not so fast.
 Be sure you know all the facts and nanny cam laws before you press record.

 Nanny cameras, commonly referred to as nanny cams, have gained significant recognition and caused more than a few eyebrow raises in the last few years.
-News stories about nanny cams catching nannies "in the act" have caused many parents to buy a nanny cam of their own to keep an eye on things.
+News stories about nanny cams catching nannies and babysitters "in the act" have caused many parents to buy a nanny cam of their own to keep an eye on things.
 If your family is considering a nanny cam, here are some factors to consider.

 What Is a Nanny Cam?

 As the name suggests, nanny cams are cameras placed in a house to keep an eye on your nanny, babysitter or au pair and your children.
 Typically, they are installed in strategic locations throughout the home to get a clear view of your nanny and child and, in many cases, the camera is hidden in an object or out of sight.